matematiflo/SumsOfSquares/README.md

 lake env lean Example.lean
 ```

-or by building the project via
+or, if you have already built the project (via `lake build`), by running the command line

 ```bash
 lake build
 ```

-and running the resulting binary file via
+then executing the resulting binary file via

 ```bash
 ./build/bin/example